LylChun/EPGminer/README.md

 calculate frequencies using the Fourier Transform.
 In this way, waveforms both within and between datasets can be analyzed for differences in constituent frequency.
-Other metrics such as duration and count can also be calculated.
+Other metrics such as duration and number can also be calculated.

 The other major function of the package epgminer is the ability to generate visuals.
 The plotting functions are all in the format plot\_x